maitrix-org/llm-reasoners/examples/PromptAgent/MedQA/README.md

 #### `reformat_data`
 - **Usage**: Reformats the dataset entries for compatibility with the prompt generation process.
 - **Parameters**: `question_list` - a list of question entries to be reformatted.
 - **Returns**: A reformatted list of question entries.
-Include keys 'question0' and 'answer'
+Include keys 'question' and 'answer'

 #### `extract_answer`
 - **Usage**: Extracts the answer from a response provided by a language model.